 2. My wife.
 (Second to peanut butter?!
 She appreciates me being random and not worshiping her, so peanut butter is number one.
 Move on.)
 I have a true partner.
 She inspires, encourages (with love most of the time), passionately shares in love of music and film, loves God more than she loves me, rarely laughs at anything I do keeping me humble and persistent, and lets me open jars to make me feel manly.

 3. A job that allows us to work together and show 100+ teenagers what a good marriage looks like.
-Most of them have no concept of a good marriage.

 4. A job that pays so little we have no choice but to look to the Lord to financially make it every month.
-Our last three jobs have come with a pay cut, but our potential for eternal impact has increased at the same rate.

 6. Space heaters